vmware-archive/monitoring-indicator-protocol/docker-compose/README.md

 ## Developing with Docker
-We have provided a script to create the necessary certificates and start your docker container for you.
-If you have the repo cloned, run `./scripts/start_docker_compose.sh` from the root.
+We have provided a script to create the necessary certificates and start your docker container for you if you have the repo cloned.
+First, you will need to put any indicator document, patch or config files you're working with in `docker-compose/resources/`.
+The images are mounted with config.yml and indicators.yml specifically.

+Run `./scripts/start_docker_compose.sh` from the root.

 The registry will be running on port 10567 by default.
 To curl this registry, reference the certs created in the certs directory within docker-compose.
 For example:
 ```bash
 curl https://localhost:10567/v1/indicator-documents -k --key test_fixtures/client.key --cert test_fixtures/client.pem --cacert test_fixtures/ca.key
 ```

-Any indicator document, patch or config files you're working with need to be added to docker-compose/resources.
-The images are mounted with config.yml and indicators.yml specifically.

 ## Rebuilding Docker Images
 If you want to rebuild the docker images to reflect local changes, run the following commands.